ParisNeo/Gpt4All-webui/README.md

 ## Special thanks

-Special thanks to [cclaar-byte](https://github.com/cclaar-byte) for enhancing the UI.
+Special thanks to [cclaar-byte](https://github.com/cclaar-byte) and [CybearWarfare](https://github.com/CybearWarfare) for enhancing the UI.